-Report: That´s how I helped Sandra find a flat in Paris!
+Report: That´s how I helped Sandra find an apartment in Paris!

 Release: February 2021

-Last year I worked with Sandra who asked me to find a flat in Paris.
+Last year I worked with Sandra who asked me to find an apartment in Paris.
 As we are still in contact, I suggested an interview to her.
-I was interested to hear how she feels now, a few months later, about her decision to have hired someone to find a flat and how she is doing today.
+I was interested to hear how she feels now, a few months later, about her decision to have hired someone to find an apartment and how she is doing today.

 Sandra lives in a studio in the north-west of Paris: ground floor with 35 square metres, spacious kitchen and bathroom with window and bathtub.
 It is an old building, not Haussmann-style, but with a high ceiling so typical here.

 Sandra, we met in January 2020.
-You had contacted me through my website and asked me to find you a flat in Paris.
+You had contacted me through my website and asked me to find you an apartment in Paris.
 Please introduce yourself!

 Where exactly did you live and what was less appreciated?